 We are a global commercial-stage biopharmaceutical company developing novel therapeutics based on RNA interference, or RNAi.
 RNAi is a naturally occurring biological pathway within cells for sequence-specific silencing and regulation of gene expression.
 By harnessing the RNAi pathway, we have developed a new class of innovative medicines, known as RNAi therapeutics.
 RNAi therapeutics are comprised of small interfering RNA, or siRNA, and function upstream of conventional medicines by potently silencing messenger RNA, or mRNA, that encode for disease-causing proteins, thus preventing them from being made.
 We believe this is a revolutionary approach with the potential to transform the care of patients with genetic and other diseases.
-Our efforts to advance this revolutionary approach culminated with the approval in 2018 of the first ever RNAi therapeutic, ONPATTRO® (patisiran), for the treatment of the polyneuropathy of hereditary transthyretin-mediated amyloidosis, or hATTR amyloidosis, in adults in the U.S. and for the treatment of hATTR amyloidosis in adult patients with Stage 1 or Stage 2 polyneuropathy in the European Union, or EU.
-In 2019 the Japanese Ministry of Health, Labour and Welfare approved ONPATTRO for the treatment of transthyretin, or TTR, type familial amyloidosis with polyneuropathy.
-In addition, we have obtained approvals in several other countries.
+To date, our efforts to advance this revolutionary approach have yielded the approval of two first-in-class RNAi-based medicines, ONPATTRO® (patisiran) and GIVLAARI® (givosiran).

 Our research and development strategy is to target genetically validated genes that have been implicated in the cause or pathway of human disease.
 We utilize a lipid nanoparticle (LNP) or N-acetylgalactosamine (GalNAc) conjugate approach to enable hepatic delivery of siRNAs.
-For delivery to the central nervous system, or CNS, and the eye (ocular delivery), we intend to utilize an alternative conjugate approach.
+For delivery to the central nervous system, or CNS, and the eye (ocular delivery), we are utilizing an alternative conjugate approach.
 Our focus is on clinical indications where there is a high unmet need, early biomarkers for the assessment of clinical activity in Phase 1 clinical studies, and a definable path for drug development, regulatory approval, patient access and commercialization.